 “Are they able to provide a log that shows every time they've accessed our environment?
 Do they document what they did during the time that they accessed our environment?
 Because that's something we see.
 That the MSSP will just log in and do things and not let anybody know about it.
 Then you find out later whenever there's a problem.”
 CISO, Financial Services

 You measure effective security operations by their ability to detect threats quickly, respond efficiently, and minimize impact.
+This includes maintaining high-performing SOC teams and avoiding SOC team burnout to ensure consistent operational excellence.
 Without clear metrics and accountability, you can't assess your MSSP's contribution to your cyber resilience, nor can you drive the continuous improvement needed to stay ahead of evolving threats.

 This involves: